quizl/quizler/README.md

 # quizlet_utils

-Collection of utils for Quizlet flash cards.
+Collection of utils for Quizlet flash cards

 ## Requirements